vwheeler63/MarkerStack/README.rst

         },
     ]

-Of course, you can also select your own key bindings based on what feels most natural to you.
+Of course, you can select your own key bindings based on what feels most natural to you.

 Usage